norman-brooks/Python_Course_Projects/README.md

 Sets Challenge
 Created a set and used the add (), remove (), and difference () methods.

+Try Except & Finally Challenge
+Executed a try block, except block and finally block.

+Tuples Challenge
+Created a tuple and looped through it.

+Type () function
+Utilized the type () function.

+While Loop Challenge
+Executed a while loop.
+Used break, continue and else statements.

+Boolean Challenge
+Ran a condition in an if statement.
+Used the bool () and isinstance () functions.

+Database Submission Assignment
+Wrote script to create a database and can add new data to it.

+If Statement Challenge
+Executed an if statement.
+Used elif and else keywords.
+Made a nested if statement.

+My Datetime
+Created a program that gives the current date and time.

 Polymorphism Submission Assignment
 On this assignment I created 2 classes that inherit from another class.
 Each child class has at least 2 of their own attributes.
 There is a method function on the parent class.